argonautproject/questionnaire/source/pages/index.md

 1. **"[Assessment-Bank]"**[^1]: A form repository for the collection of the assessments.
 It is accessible to both the providers and form editors as a FHIR Questionnaire endpoint.
 1. (Optionally) **"[Answer-Bank]"**[^2]: A repository for the collection of the completed assessments ('answers').
 It is accessible to the providers  as a FHIR QuestionnaireResponse endpoint.
 It may be internal or external to the **[Provider EHR]**.
 1. **Form Author/Editor**: A system or person authorized to create update and deprecate assessments forms.
 1. **Form-filler**: The software application interacting with the user to get answers for a questionnaire.
-This is also known as the Client and may be a:
+This is also known as the Client and may be any of the [four uses cases] defined for Phase 1 of the [Argonaut Project]:
-    - Provider EHR
-    - Patient Portal ([SMART on FHIR]])App
-    - Third Party ([SMART on FHIR]) App
+  - Patients apps that launch standalone ( i.e., a third party ([SMART on FHIR]) App )
+  - Patient apps that launch from a portal
+  - Provider apps that launch standalone
+  - Provider apps that launch from a portal
 1. **Practitioner**: A healthcare provider authorized to administer the assessment to a subject.
 1. **Provider administrator**: A practitioner or staff member authorized to fill out an assessment on behalf of a subject or with input from a subject.
-1. **[Provider EHR]**[^3]: The System that is capable of retrieving, rendering and displaying the assessment to a subject or a provider to fill out.
+1. **[Provider EHR]**[^3]: A System that is capable of retrieving, rendering and displaying the assessment to a subject or a provider to fill out.
 1. **Subject**: The patient or individual who is the focus of the assessment.
 For example, a patient.